madeline-stevens/projects/README.md

 Next steps:

-- Fix broken page links
 - Afix footer to bottom
-- Mobile
+- Mobile (done but double check)
 - Accessiblity first
-- Jumbotron should house nav bar
 - Blog should open in a seperate tab
-- password protected
+- password protected?

 ### Initial Setup: